Who is Credit Bureau Associates?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Credit Bureau Associates may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- CBA must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Credit Bureau Associates must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.

 In the other 15 states, you can record with the other party’s permission.
 If you tell the debt collector you intend to record, and they keep talking, consider it permission.
 They will usually hang up.

 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.